nopnop2002/Arduino-STM32-CAN/stm32f407/README.md

 - CAN1 and CAN2
 In this example, you can use CAN1 and CAN2 port.

 # Remap CAN port

 STM32F405/407/415/417 have two CAN ports.
+You can use only CAN1 or both CAN1 and CAN2, but you cannot use only CAN2.

 These GPIOs can be used as CAN.
 |CAN|RX|TX||
 |:-:|:-:|:-:|:-:|